ERGA (the European Regulators Group for Audiovisual Media Services) was created on February 2014 by a Decision of the European Commission.

 The chairman is nominated by the members for a period of one year.
 The permanent secretariat of the network is co-ordinated by the French CSA in association with the Catalan CAC, the CRTA from Cyprus and the HACA from Morocco.

-This platform comprises 28 media regulatory authorities from 27 French-speaking African and European countries as well as Canada.
-The Organisation internationale de la Francophonie (OIF) has been granted observer's status.
+This platform comprises media regulatory authorities from 30 French-speaking African and European countries as well as Canada.
+The Organisation internationale de la Francophonie (OIF) has observer's status.

-Regular so-called "tripartite meetings" are organised since 1996 between the French, German and UK regulators, i.e. CSA, the ALM and the Ofcom.
+Regular so-called "tripartite meetings" are organised since 1996 between the French, German and UK regulators, i.e. ARCOM, the DLM and Ofcom.

 The regulatory authorities in the Nordic countries, i.e. Iceland, Denmark, Finland, Norway and Sweden, have established regional cooperation concerning e.g. legislation, cable and satellite operations, digital broadcasting, local and community radio.
 The first regular meeting convened in Stockholm in the spring of 1996.
 Yearly meetings (one and a half-day) have since convened at the invitation of one of the members of the network.
-The Swedish Broadcasting Authority is hosting the next Nordic meeting to be held in Stockholm in spring 2011.
 Recurrent topics on the agenda are recent developments in the field of media legislation and audio-visual policy.
 Each meeting also deals with special topics such as advertising aimed at children, jurisdiction or undue prominence.

-The Iberian Conference of Independent Authorities involves the ERC (Portugal), the Navarran CoAN, the Catalan CAC, the Andalusian CAA, and the Andorran CAA and aim to exchange experiences, opinions and views on self and co-regulation.
+The Iberian Conference of Independent Authorities involves the ERC (Portugal), the Catalan CAC, the Andalusian CAA and the CNMC (Spain) and aims to exchange experiences, opinions and views on self and co-regulation.